alexeyknorre/stir/README.md

 `n` - number of rows to show in frequency table.
 Other rows will be counted as Other.
 Defaults to 10.
 `round_prct` - how many digits after dot to show in percentages(0 = "20", 1 = "20,5", 3 = "20,53").
 Defaults to 0.
 `show_sum` - whether to count sums in the lower row.
 Defaults to TRUE.
-`show_nas` - wheter to count NA.
+`show_nas` - whether to count NA.
 Defaults to TRUE.
+`sum_prct_override` - should sum of percentages be always 100?
+Defaults to TRUE.
+If FALSE, it just sums up the rounded percentages (so sum of percentages will not be always 100 due to rounding error).

 ## Example